 The instrument is designed for all age groups, including maternal and perinatal deaths, and also deaths caused by injuries.
 Based on the electronic format of the published instrument, it is recommended that electronic data collection methods are used.
-However, a set of paper forms by age group are available to show the design of the instrument.
+However, a set of paper forms by age group are available to show the design of the instrument for training purposes.